Willardiine: Willardiine-derived antagonists

 The synthetic willardiine-derived kainate antagonists have shown specificity for the kainate receptor.
 There is evidence that these antagonists could be used to treat neurological disorders that have characteristic over-activation of kainate receptors.
 Willardiine-derived kainate antagonists have shown efficacy in treating pain, epilepsy, anxiety, ischemia and axonal degeneration.

 For example, an antagonist to the GluK1 subunit of the kainate receptor could help prevent with epileptic seizures (See: Disease Relevance).
 Antagonists of GluK1 have prevented the development of epileptic activity in the hippocampus of pilocarpine-induced models of epilepsy.
 Additionally, kainate receptor antagonists have been shown to have analgesic effects in animal models of pain.
 One antagonist showed increased latency of escape in a hot plate test and decreased the amount of paw licking after exposure to a painful stimuli.

 However, many of the willardiine-derived kainate antagonists also antagonize AMPA receptors.
 Inhibiting AMPA receptors can have severe toxic effects, such as dyskenesia and changes in mood caused by alterations in dopaminergic pathways.
 Thus, neither willardiine nor its analogs can be pursued as a therapeutic for any aforementioned neurological disorder until the toxicity and adverse effects of the compound are well characterized.

 Toxicity

 The research applications and potentials for therapeutics are numerous because of the varied role of non-NMDA glutamate receptors in disease.
 However, because of their ubiquity in the brain and spinal cord, activation of these receptors can also result in toxic side effects.
 For this reason, the extracellular levels of AMPA agonists (such as endogenous glutamate) are strictly controlled in the brain and spinal cord.
 The main side effects of over-activation of AMPA receptors are seizure and neuron death.

 There is limited in vivo research on the neurotoxicity of willardiine.
 Due to the low EC50, Willardiine does not induce neurotoxicity at a therapeutic level.
-Analogs with higher binding affinity, such as 5-Flurowillardiine, have been shown to induce seizure and cell death when administered at high doses.
+Analogs with higher binding affinity, such as 5-Fluorowillardiine, have been shown to induce seizure and cell death when administered at high doses.